-Finally, equation (4.4) states that the instrument winning the pre-draw is relevant in the sense that it affects the treatment (residing in Liechtenstein one year after the lottery) conditional on X (year dummies).
+Finally, Eq.
+(4.4) states that the instrument winning the pre-draw is relevant in the sense that it affects the treatment (residing in Liechtenstein one year after the lottery) conditional on X (year dummies).
 As discussed in Section 5 below, winning the pre-draw does indeed importantly and statistically significantly affect the decision to reside in Liechtenstein given the control variables.

-$$\Pr(D = 1|Z = 1, X) - \Pr(D = 1|Z = 0, X) \neq 0 \tag{4.4}$$ identification result based on such an inverse probability weighting (IPW) approach as suggested in Frölich (2007) and Tan (2006).
+$$\Pr(D = 1|Z = 1, X) - \Pr(D = 1|Z = 0, X) \neq 0$$ (4.4)

+Under these assumptions, the LATE is nonparametrically identified, see Frölich (2007), for instance, by reweighting observations based on the inverse of the conditional instrument probability Pr(Z = 1|X), known as the instrument propensity score.
+Eq.
+(4.5) presents the identification result based on such an inverse probability weighting (IPW) approach as suggested in Frölich (2007) and Tan (2006).
 It is worth noting that the numerator provides the intention-to-treat effect (ITT) or reduced form effect of the lottery assignment Z on the outcome Y (e.g. employment), which is a weighted average of the LATE on compliers and a zero effect of Z among non-compliers (whose treatment does not react to the instrument).
 The denominator consists of the first-stage effect, i.e. the impact of the lottery assignment in the pre-draw, Z, on residence in Liechtenstein one year after the lottery, D.